Operator Services for ILECs - V4.0

 - Generic Call Branding - announces no name (e.g., Thank you for using your local telephone company)

 - Generic Call Branding – announces no name (e.g., Thank you for calling Operator Services)

 - Customized Call Branding - announces your name (e.g., Thank you for using "your name")

 Customized and Generic Call Branding Testing

-CenturyLink will perform acceptance testing for Customized Call Branding, Promotional Customized Call Branding, and Generic Call Branding with you, at no additional charge, to insure the branding is operational.
+CenturyLink will perform acceptance testing for Customized Call Branding and Generic Call Branding with you, at no additional charge, to insure the branding is operational.

 CenturyLink will, at your request, schedule a mutually agreeable time to perform acceptance testing in cooperation with you.
 If you are unable to participate in the acceptance testing, or if you request that branding installation be completed without your presence, the service will be understood to be accepted by you.

 CenturyLink branding implementation personnel will conduct preliminary testing.
 Testing will be comprised of the following steps:

 - The CenturyLink Service Manager will inform you that Customized Call Branding, or Generic Call Branding has been loaded and then a time must to be scheduled between you and the CenturyLink Service Manager for the test.

 - The CenturyLink Service Manager will contact the CenturyLink Branding Implementation Manager with the agreed upon date of the test.
 The CenturyLink Branding Implementation Manager will notify the CenturyLink branding technical personnel.